Eyescale/Consensus/Release/Version-1.2/README.txt

 	./B% -f file.ini program.story

 Description
-	The objective of this release was originally to support all of the examples located in its ./design/story sub-directory, and ultimately to allow the user to specify and concurrently execute multiple ( narrative, CNDB ) instances from a single story.
+	This release was originally intended to support all the prototype stories located in its ./design/story sub-directory, and ultimately to support user specification and concurrent execution of multiple ( narrative, CNDB ) instances, from a single story.

-	The first of these prototypes, named single-thread.story, features a [much] simplified version of the original Turing Machine example.

-	The original version is still supported, and can be found under the Examples/0_TuringMachine sub-directory of this release.
+	The first of these prototypes, named single-thread.story, features a simplified Turing Machine example implementation - note that the original version is still supported, and can be found under the Examples/0_TuringMachine sub-directory of this release.

-	The new version is located in the Examples/2_TM.single sub-directory.
+	The new version is located in the Examples/2_TM.single sub-directory of this release.

 	This example does not use an ini file, so that all the information pertaining to its execution are visible from one source - namely Examples/2_TM.single/TM-single.story

-	This, together with the addition of minor readability-enhancement targeted features [listed below] required substantial changes to be made to our existing Version-1.1 code base.
+	This, together with the introduction of other minor features - aimed at enhancing narrative readability [see list below] - required changes to be made to our existing Version-1.1 code base which proved more substantial than anticipated.

-	This motivated our decision to create this intermediate minor release, limited to this single Example, prior to moving on to our targeted new major feature development - now happening in Version-WIP.
+	Hence our decision to create this intermediate minor release, limited to supporting the 2_TM.single story example, prior to moving on to our targeted major feature development - now in Version-WIP.

 Contents
     Version-1.2 File Format extensions